 According to its Facebook page, Czech hosting provider Station.cz started its journey in July 2011.
 Among the nation’s largest domestic registrars with over 9000 customers, Station provides domain services not only in the Czech Republic and Slovakia but also to customers all around the world.

-As well as domain registration services, Station also offers a handful of web hosting plans plus world hosting plans.
-The Station.cz website is available in English and Czech.
+In addition to offering domain registration services, Station also provides a selection of web hosting plans and global hosting plans.
+You can access the Station.cz website in both English and Czech languages.

 Features and Ease of Use